ahmedbe00/zadaca6/src/readme.md

 moveSouth() - moves the Robot to the south, meaning it will decrease the y.position by 1

-moveNorth() - moves the Robot to the south, meaning it will increase the y.position by 1
+moveNorth() - moves the Robot to the north, meaning it will increase the y.position by 1

-moveEast() - moves the Robot to the south, meaning it will increase the x.position by 1
+moveEast() - moves the Robot to the east, meaning it will increase the x.position by 1

-moveWest() - moves the Robot to the south, meaning it will decrease the x.position by 1
+moveWest() - moves the Robot to the west, meaning it will decrease the x.position by 1

 getPosition() - return current position